vm1828/yt-assistant/docs/README.md

 ## Endpoints

-- `GET /accounts/me` – Get the authenticated user's account
+- `GET /accounts/` – Returns the authenticated user's account details
+- `POST /accounts/` - Creates a new account for the authenticated user if one does not exist.
 - `GET /videos/` - Get videos of the authenticated user
 - `GET /videos/{video_id}` - Get a video of the authenticated user
 - `GET /transcripts/{video_id}` - Get the transcript of the video